Build a custom credit card payments extension

 -

-Run the following command to start generating your payment extension:
+Run the following command to start generating your payments extension:

 Terminal